-The American Academy of Family Physicians (AAFP), which represents 136,700 Family Physicians, Family Medicine residents and medical students, acknowledges the pressures facing the healthcare system to rapidly address the COVID-19 pandemic through testing, treatment, and preventive measures.
+The American Academy of Family Physicians (AAFP) acknowledges the pressures facing the healthcare system to rapidly address the COVID-19 pandemic through testing, treatment, and preventive measures.

 In addition, the AAFP advises against non-FDA approved therapeutics being stockpiled or prescribed as a preventive measure for the public at large.
 Family physicians should continue to provide these medications for conditions where there are approved indications.